yoctoalex/eap_lab/README.rst

 20. Specify SSL Certificate via Postman
 ***************************

-When creating Essential App Protect instance in one of the steps above, we skipped providing a SSL/TLS certificate.
+When creating Essential App Protect instance in one of the steps above, we skipped providing an SSL/TLS certificate.
 Let's now get and implement it via Postman.

 `a)` Let's send the **Get SSL Certificate (lab)** request: